ahsan719/pafiast_timetable_pdf_to_excel_converter/README.md

 ## 🎯 What is Timely?

-**Timely** is an open-source web tool built **specifically for PAF-IAST** (Pakistan Air Force Institute of Applied Sciences & Technology) that converts timetable PDFs into clean, room-organized Excel spreadsheets.
+**Timely** is an open-source web tool built **specifically for PAF-IAST** (Pak-Austria Fachhochschule Institute of Applied Sciences & Technology) that converts timetable PDFs into clean, room-organized Excel spreadsheets.

 > No sign-up.
 No API keys.
 No BS — just upload and download.